Foundations of Cancer Care CPD NU6145

 See Requirements for full details.

-Brookfield Health Sciences Complex, exact rooms to be confirmed.
+Brookfield Health Sciences Complex, exact rooms and dates to be confirmed.

 See Additional Teaching Mode Information for dates

 Module Objective: To facilitate an in-depth appreciation of the epidemiology, risk factors, development and detection of cancer, cancer treatments and inherent symptoms, from a professional nursing perspective.